isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/2025 Secondary 1 Registration.md

 **Class Posting**

-Parents/Guardians can check their child/ward's Secondary One class via the Parents Gateway (PG) app.
+Parents/Guardians can check their child/ward's Secondary One class via the Parents Gateway (PG) app after **1st January 2025**.
 Upon login, click on 'CONTACTS' to show the class.

 **Sec 1 Meet The Parent and CCA Fair**

-There will be a Sec 1 Meet The Parents and CCA Fair on **Friday, 5 January 2024 from 2 pm.**
+There will be a Sec 1 Meet The Parents and CCA Fair on **Thursday, 5 January 2024 from 2 pm.**
 * Sec 1 Meet The Parents at ACS(BR) Concert Hall from 2 pm to 3.30 pm
 * CCA Fair at various venues on-site ACS(BR) from 3.30 pm - 5 pm